edwardtanoto/edwardtanoto.github.io/README.md

 ## About Me

 Hello, world!
 I'm Edward, a Computer Science student in the University of Nottingham Ningbo and a passionate programmer.
 I'm here to help making a change, to learn more, and to make code beyond than just binaries.

-I am here to tell you that every lines of code I type in a computer, every zeros and ones which forms pixels, which later forms colours in our computers, which later forms websites, which later sends your message to the world.

-I am here to tell you that it never was about the binaries, it's always about making it more than just binaries.

 ![Hello, world!](https://edwardtanoto.github.io/images/showcase.png "Portfolio")